 Phone: +44 (0)207 340 2683

-Mia is also leading the development of IEEP’s visual profile and website and produces graphical output for IEEP projects and for the Institute.
+Mia also led the update of IEEP’s visual profile and new website and she regularly produces graphical output for IEEP projects and for the Institute.

 Ecopreneur.eu has launched a report proposing a strategy towards a more circular fashion industry in Europe.
 The report is based on the outcome of a 2018 workshop that brought together representatives from different stakeholder groups, including IEEP.

 Marine protected areas (MPAs) are an important policy tool for protecting vulnerable marine and coastal species and habitats.